So you lead. But how do you know you’re leading effectively…and that you’re not, well, just a jerk?

 When you reach that point, you fail.
 You not only destroy others, you ultimately destroy yourself.

-Here are 10 signs you’re actually being a jerk, not a leader.
+Here are 10 signs you’re actually just a jerk, not a leader.

-1. You’ve made the organization all about you
+1. You’re just a jerk if you’ve made the organization all about you.

 Hey, there’s no doubt your leadership gift probably brings something to the organization or church in which you serve—maybe even a lot.

 If you want to be a jerk, make the organization about you.